puppetlabs/puppet_operational_dashboards/REFERENCE.md

 Data type: `Boolean`

 Whether to manage installation and configuration of InfluxDB.
-Defaults to true

 Default value: `true`